etwk/blog/content/lists/books.md

 	- [ ] Primates of Park Avenue: A Memoir
 - [ ] Counting for Nothing: What Men Value and What Women are Worth
 - [ ] Invisible Women: Data Bias in a World Designed for Men #must
+- [ ] The Women I Think About at Night: Traveling the Paths of My Heroes #must
+- [ ] On Our Best Behavior: The Seven Deadly Sins and the Price Women Pay to Be Good
+- [ ] Lady Doctors: The Untold Stories of India's First Women in Medicine #must
+- Gloria Steinem
+	- [ ] My Life on the Road #must
+	- [ ] The Truth Will Set You Free, But First It Will Piss You Off!: Thoughts on Life, Love, and Rebellion #must
+- [ ] 50 Years of Ms.: The Best of the Pathfinding Magazine That Ignited a Revolution #must

 ## Religion
 - [ ] Conversations With God (Neale Donald Walsch)